New South Wales Police Force: Detectives

 Detectives can transfer back to general duties (uniform) or to another section within the NSWPF, this is common when seeking promotion or for career progression.
 However, when a detective transfers outside of an authorised full-time investigation position, detectives are not permitted to use their designation and must refer to themselves by their rank without adding 'Detective' at the front of it.
 When a detective transfers out of CI they also lose their specialist pay allowances.
 Upon returning to an authorised CI position, they can again use their designation of 'Detective' without having to requalify.

 From December 2020, designated detectives now receive a unique police badge different to all other NSW Police.
 The badge has the same NSW Police crest but unlike the standard NSW Police badge it has no coloured rank backing plate and has the words “New South Wales Police Force” above and “Detective” below.
 Again, when a detective transfers out of CI they must return their detective's badge.

+Police Prosecutors

+Under the Accelerated Prosecutor Recruitment Program (APRP), the NSW Police Force recruits both experienced police officers and law graduates into prosecutorial roles.
+Through the APRP, law graduates can be fast-tracked into becoming police prosecutors after completing their probationary period as constables.
+Historically, candidates were required to complete several years of general policing duties before entering prosecution roles, however, this pathway has been streamlined under the APRP.
+Training cohorts typically consist of both operational police officers and APRP participants, allowing for a combination of practical policing experience and formal legal education within the program.

 Honours and awards

 Recognition for the bravery and sacrifice of NSW Police is expressed through honours and awards.
 The NSW Police was the first Australian Police organisation to have one of its members awarded the Imperial honour George Cross and the Australian Cross of Valour.
 Sergeant 3rd Class Eric George Bailey GC was awarded the George Cross posthumously on 12 January 1945.
 The NSW Police also has the distinction in having one of its members being awarded the highest civilian bravery award, namely the Cross of Valour.
 Only five people have received the Cross of Valour with a NSW Police officer being the first Australian Police Officer to do so.
-On 3 May 1996, then Detective Senior Constable Sparkes rescued a boy trapped in a flooded underground storm water drain following record rainfalls at Coffs Harbour.
+On 3 May 1996, then Detective Senior Constable Allan Sparkes rescued a boy trapped in a flooded underground storm water drain following record rainfalls at Coffs Harbour.